Monocrystalline Solar Panels

 Texturing: The wafers are etched with all sorts of nasty chemicals to remove a tiny layer of silicon, leaving an irregular pattern of pyramids.
 This creates a bigger surface area to absorb more light.

-Coating: The cell is coated with silicon nitride, which reduces reflection; ensuring as much light as possible is absorbed.
+Coating: The cell is coated with silicon nitride or other material, which reduces reflection, ensuring as much light as possible is absorbed.

-Printing: Metal conductors are printed onto the wafer to collect the electricity that is produced.
+Printing: Metal conductors are printed onto the wafer to collect the electricity generated.

 Laying Up The Monocrystalline Solar Panel

-The matrix of cells is laminated onto special anti reflective, tempered glass with a large plastic backsheet.
-The glass assembly is then placed into a frame, a junction box is fitted for electrical connections and you have your monocrystalline photovoltaic solar panel!
+The finished solar cells are soldered together and then laminated onto special anti-reflective, tempered glass.
+The back of the solar panel may be a large plastic sheet, but more often it will be another sheet of tough glass.
+The glass assembly is then placed into a frame, a junction box is fitted for electrical connections, and you have your monocrystalline photovoltaic solar panel!

-The finished panel will have an efficiency of between 15 and 20%, and, if it is well made, should easily last 30 years.
+The finished panel will usually have an efficiency of 22-23%, but some are 25% efficient.
+Provided you haven’t made the mistake of buying from a shoddy manufacturer, you can expect it to last for over 30 years.
 If you want to see a current selection of monocrystalline solar panels on the Australian market, then you can use my solar panel comparison chart.